 #5: Encourage Communication Through Portals

-#6: Educate Your Community
+#6: Educate Your Community on Rules and HOA Violation Fines

 Of course, the best way to handle HOA violations is to never have to issue them in the first place.
 Your property management software can help you with that, too.